alex-piccione/Python-Programming-Lessons/README.md

  # Abstract

- This repository is intended to be used _by_ and _for_ beginner developers that want to learn Python and participate to the lessons.
+ This repository is intended to be used _by_ and _for_ beginner developers that participate to the lessons.
- Using it permits to the teacher and to the students to have a common shared code as references.
+ It make possible to the teacher and to the students to have a common shared code and references.

 # Topics